spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-marketplace-merchant-feature.md

 This step publishes tables on change (create, edit) to `spy_merchant_search` and synchronizes the data to Search.

-1. Setup event listeners and publishers by registering the plugins:
+1. Set up event listeners and publishers by registering the plugins:

 **src/Pyz/Zed/Publisher/PublisherDependencyProvider.php**